Share your insights and expertise

 - Include complete references and sources, fully footnoted, using plain text links (not hyperlinks).

-To submit your guest post, email it as part of the body of an email (not as an attachment), and send it to Editor (at) PACC-CCAP (dot) CA and include:
+Email your submission — as part of the body of an email (not as an attachment) — to Editor (at) PACC-CCAP (dot) CA and include:

 - Complete contact information